 To some degree there is evidence to support the notion of follow the leader behavior in Chinook smolts since small pulses of hatchery fish arriving immediately after release are accompanied by small pulses of wild smolts.
-However, it is also possible that both groups of smolts are deciding to outmigrate based on environmental cues such as photoperiod and river flow/water clarity etc. For example, hatchery personnel deliberately release their smolts when river conditions are more turbid to improve smolt survival.
-Wild-origin smolts are already beginning to trickle downstream by early to mid April without hatchery smolts to take their cues from.
+However, it is also possible that both groups of smolts are deciding to outmigrate based on environmental cues such as photoperiod and/or river flow/water clarity etc. For example, hatchery personnel deliberately release their smolts when river conditions are more turbid to improve smolt survival.
+Data from o2005 shows that wild-origin smolts are already beginning to trickle downstream by early to mid April without hatchery smolts to take their cues from.
 Consequently, it seems likely that wild-origin smolts are cueing off photoperiod (lengthening days) to determine when to think about outmigrating, and that once the photoperiod is long enough, sudden rises in river flow (and/or increasing turbidity) may provide the actual trigger to move.
 River temperatures are likely to get warmest following the longest day, so a declining photoperiod might also trigger smolts to leave even if flows/turbidities are not ideal.
-Exactly how these factors influence the fish is wide open to debate.
+Exactly how these factors influence fish is wide open to debate.
 It may be temperature itself rather than photoperiod that triggers outmigration.
-It should also be noted that summer flows in 2005 were atypically low compared to long term average flows and this may have caused outmigration timing to be similarly atypical.
-However, we will not be able to asses this until we have more than one year of data for comparison.